 For FR2, when the CSI-RS for CBD measurement on one CC is in the same OFDM symbol as SSB for RLM, BFD, CBD or L1-RSRP measurement on the same CC or different CCs in the same band, UE is required to measure one of but not both CSI-RS for CBD measurement and SSB.
 Longer evaluation period for CSI-RS based CBD measurement is expected, and no requirements are defined.

+For UE incapable of [capability of measurement with RTD>CP] and for UE capable of [capability of measurement with RTD>CP],

+- For both FR1 and FR2, when the CSI-RS for CBD measurement is in the same or adjacent OFDM symbol as SSB from candidate LTM neighbor cell for intra-frequency L1-RSRP measurement or inter-frequency L1-RSRP measurement without gap, UE is not required to receive CSI-RS for CBD measurement in the PRBs that overlap with an SSB.

+- For FR1, when the CSI-RS for CBD measurement is in the same or adjacent OFDM symbol as SSB from candidate LTM neighbor cell for intra-frequency L1-RSRP measurement or inter-frequency L1-RSRP measurement without gap, if CSI-RS and SSB have different SCS and UE does not support simultaneousRxDataSSB-DiffNumerology, UE is required to measure one of but not both CSI-RS for CBD measurement and SSB.
+Longer measurement period for CSI-RS based CBD is expected, and no requirements are defined.

+- For FR2, when the CSI-RS for CBD measurement on one CC is in the same or adjacent OFDM symbol as SSB from candidate LTM neighbor cell for intra-frequency L1-RSRP measurement or inter-frequency L1-RSRP measurement without gap in the same band, UE is required to measure one of but not both CSI-RS for CBD measurement and SSB.
+Longer measurement period for CSI-RS based CBD is expected, and no requirements are defined.

 For FR2, when the CSI-RS for CBD measurement on one CC is in the same OFDM symbol as another CSI-RS for RLM, BFD, CBD or L1-RSRP measurement on the same CC or different CCs in the same band, UE is required to measure one of but not both CSI-RS for CBD measurement and the other CSI-RS.
 Longer evaluation period for CSI-RS based CBD measurement is expected, and no requirements are defined.

 End of Change 14